Zequez/logseq-vault/pages/Rage Club.md

 		- **Coach**
 			- Offers possibilities and gives feedback; mostly to the Client.
 			- Is the spaceholder
 				- Is this correct?
-But
+But then the Role-player is the spaceholder is the coach is not there?
+Could all people hold the space?
+I'm not even sure I understand what holding space feels like. background-color:: #497d46
 			-
 	-
 	-